iyzg/sequestrum/README.md

 - [ ] Safety checks before backup
 - [ ] Fix Refresh
 - [ ] Commands to modify config
+- [ ] Add support for more directories than home

 ## Contributing
 If you'd like to contribute, whether that'd be improving the comments or README (which could always use work), or adding functionality,